bkis/obsidian-hard-breaks/README.md

 > An ancient pond!
 With a sound from the water Of the frog as it plunges in.

-You need hard line breaks to write actual Markdown in such cases.
+You need hard line breaks in yout text to write actual Markdown in such cases.
 If you want a line break inside of a paragraph in Markdown, you have to use a *hard* line break.
 Otherwise your document isn't really portable to other Markdown platforms.
-But remembering to type two whitespaces at the end of a line just to get a line break isn't fun.
-Especially if you *never need soft line breaks* anyway.
+But having to type two whitespaces  (or a backslash) at the end of a line just to get a line break isn't ideal.
+Especially if you *never need soft line breaks* in flowing text anyway.

 ## Installation